 The group’s research projects often include field work to collect samples from places as close as Berlin and as far away as China.
-Our interest in early solar system processes and meteorites makes us a frequent “customer” of natural history museums around the world and has lead to projects involving lunar samples from NASA’s Apollo missions.
+Our interest in early solar system processes and meteorites makes us a frequent “customer” of natural history museums around the world and has led to projects involving lunar samples from NASA’s Apollo missions.
 In other projects, we have been cooperating with several groups in the department (hydrogeology, paleontology, petrology, sedimentology, tectonics), and with others in the area, in Germany and abroad.

-Students receive hands-on experience in analytical techniques through introductory and advanced courses at B.Sc. and M.Sc. level, and thesis projects, with the goal to teach advanced analytical skills, the integration of field, lab and theoretical data, and to raise awareness of the power and limitations of geochemical data.
+Students receive hands-on experience in analytical techniques through introductory and advanced courses at B.Sc. and M.Sc. level, and thesis projects, with the goal to teach basic and advanced analytical skills, the integration of field, lab and theoretical data, and to raise awareness of the power and limitations of geochemical data.

 Students with excitement for scientific exploration who are not afraid of the lab are encouraged to contact us.